dirkroorda/laf-fabric/docs/texts/API-reference.rst

     (c) for node in NN(test=F.shebanq_sft_book.v, values=['Isaiah', 'Psalms']): pass

-This is also walking through nodes, not by edges, but through a predefined set, in the natural order given by the primary data (see :ref:`node-order`).
+NN() walks through nodes, not by edges, but through a predefined set, in the natural order given by the primary data (see :ref:`node-order`).

 It is an *iterator* that yields a new node everytime it is called.